asood92/sootheme/README.md

-This is a simple mindful breathing app based on the 4-7-8 breathing principle of inahling for 4 seconds, holding for 7, then slowly exhaling for 8 in order to reduce acute anxiety or disterss
+This is a simple mindful breathing page.

+It's based on the 4-7-8 breathing principle which entails: inhaling through the nose for 4 seconds, holding for 7, then slowly exhaling through the mouth for 8

+The intention is to reduce acute distress